National Calendar Of India | Saka Calendar

-It is used alongside the Gregorian calendar by the Gazette of India, All India Radio and Government of India.
+It is used alongside the Gregorian calendar by the Gazette of India, All India Radio, and the Government of India.
 For many governmental and many other public purposes we follow the Gregorian calendar, which is used in the greater part of the world.
 Gregorian calendar is also used for civil and administrative purposes.

 The Saka calendar also knows as Panchang is used for Vedic astronomy and astrology and Indian festivals.

 There are regional diversities of the Panchang.
-The differences are like the beginning of the month, year, different importance in celebration of festivals and days. eg. There are tithis which are consecutively repeated for 2 days of the Christian calendar.
+The differences are like the beginning of the month, year, different importance in celebration of festivals and days. eg. There are Tithi which is consecutively repeated for 2 days of the Christian calendar.
 Some celebrate it on day 1, whereas some on the 2nd day.
 Mostly the history and geography of the regions are the main reasons for the diversity

 Panchang means calendar, a Hindu way of measuring time.
 As said earlier, there are many regional varieties of Panchang.
 Not only in India this Saka Calendar is also used in Java and Bali among Indonesian Hindus.
-Indian Calendars or Panchang used for fixing updates and moments of Hindu, Buddha and Jains festivals in the different States of India and in many cases for civil purposes also.
+Indian Calendars or Panchang used for fixing updates and moments of Hindu, Buddha, and Jains festivals in the different states of India and in many cases for civil purposes also.